Learn basic HTML formatting you can use to format content in your posts and pages …

-Kompozer – HTML Editor
+Kompozer – Free HTML Editor

 KompoZer is Free Open Source software built as a complete web authoring system that combines web file management and easy-to-use WYSIWYG web page editing.
 It’s designed to be extremely easy to use, especially for non-technical computer users who just want to create attractive, professional-looking web pages without needing to know HTML or web coding.
-You can build HTML-based content with this application, then use plugins that let you insert code into WordPress.
+You can build HTML-based content with this application, then use plugins that let you insert code into your posts or pages.

-Thrive Content Builder
+Thrive Content Builder – Plugin For WordPress

-To learn more about this plugin, see this article: Thrive Content Builder
+To learn more about this plugin, see this article:

-WordPress Visual Content Editor
+WordPress WYSIWYG Editor

-Author Page Link In WordPress Post
+Link To Author Page In WordPress Post

 Let’s “paste the content” into this field using the method described below.

-In this case, we want to create an author description …
+In this case, we want to create an author bio …

-Scroll down the screen to the About Yourself section and paste your content into the Biographical Info text box ….
+Scroll down to the About Yourself section and paste your content into the Biographical Info text box ….

-Remember to click the Update Profile button to save your changes …
+Click Update Profile to save your changes …

 Congratulations … You have just created an author description for your blog posts and formatted it using basic HTML!

-WordPress HTML allows you to add custom HTML to both the page and post body and head sections.
+WordPress HTML lets you add custom HTML to both the page and post body and head sections.

 WordPress HTML.
 (Screenshot source: plugin website)

-Here’s another free plugin you can use …
+Here is another free plugin you can use …

-Raw HTML lets you disable automatic formatting like automatic paragraph creation and smart quotes, and use raw HTML/JS/CSS code in your WordPress posts.
+Raw HTML lets you disable automatic formatting like smart quotes and automatic paragraph creation, and use raw HTML/JS/CSS code in your posts without WordPress messing it up.

-Raw HTML – WordPress Plugin.
+Raw HTML.
 (Screenshot source: plugin website)

 Your text will look like this when you publish your post …

-You can see the problem by switching over to the Text Tab …
+You can see the problem if you switch over to the Text Tab …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).